quasarsincrisis/quasarsincrisis.github.io/accommodation.md

 Here are two options that we have reserved for you and that we recommend.

 - [Braid Hills Hotel](http://www.braidhillshotel.co.uk/).
 Must be
-  called direct to make the reservation for the discounted rooms.
+  contacted direct to make the reservation for the discounted rooms.
 When booking, you must state that you want to book a room from the ``Royal Observatory block booking and the reference number:
   BHH67597''.
 A credit or debit card will be require to make and